Group photo with workshop facilitators

 Emily Hill

 Emily Hill (she/her) joined the Board in 2020.
-She has lived with her girlfriend in South Riverdale for the last eleven years.
-She is the Senior Staff Lawyer at Aboriginal Legal Services (ALS), but is currently on a leave from ALS working with the Mass Casualty Commission which is a public inquiry examining the tragic events in Nova Scotia in April 2020.
+She has lived with her girlfriend in South Riverdale for the last twelve years.
+She is the Senior Staff Lawyer at Aboriginal Legal Services (ALS), but was on a leave from ALS from 2021 and 2022 working with the Mass Casualty Commission, the public inquiry which examined the tragic events in Nova Scotia in April 2020.

 Rebecca Ho

-Rebecca (she/her) has been living in South Riverdale with her family for over 15 years and is proud to be a member of this community, serving as a Director of the South Riverdale CHC Board.
-She is a Funding and Performance Consultant at the Ontario Hospital Association.
+Rebecca (she/her) has been living in South Riverdale with her family for over 15 years and is proud to be a member of this community and serving on the South Riverdale CHC Board.
+She is a Health System Planning, Performance, and Accountability Consultant at the Ontario Hospital Association.
 Rebecca holds a Masters of Applied Science from the University of Toronto and a Masters of Health Administration from the Dalla Lana School of Public Health.

 Rebecca’s childhood experiences made her a witness to the impact of poverty, mental-health, and addictions on a person’s access to healthcare.
 Rebecca believes firmly that no person should be disadvantaged from thriving due to their social position or other socially determined circumstance and has worked toward making improvements in healthcare and in social services throughout her career.